grafana/plugin-tools/docusaurus/docs/reference/prompts-cli.md

   - create-plugin
   - prompts
   - CLI
+sidebar_position: 20
 ---

-# Plugin tools' prompts and CLI commands
+# Plugin tools' prompts and CLI commands reference

-Refer to this document for a list of prompts and CLI commands available through the [create-plugin](../get-started/get-started.mdx) tool.
+Refer to this document for a list of prompts and CLI commands available through the [create-plugin](../get-started/get-started.mdx#quick-start) tool.

 ## Prompts